 - Passing Detailed Site Assessment

-- Log in to IRIS and complete the Acknowledgement of Reclamation application process for authorization.
+- Log in to IRIS and complete the application process.
+For step-by-step details on how to complete the Acknowledgement of Reclamation application process in IRIS see

-- The status of the application is communicated to the licensee as a notification in IRIS.
+The status of the application is communicated to the applicant as a notification through IRIS.

 For more information on environmental and remediation standards, please see:

 Issues reported on sites that received AOR authorization